HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 10. Configure any required syndication properties in the WCM ConfigService.
 For example, enabling memberfixer to run during syndication.

 11. Create any required configuration items.
 For example, URLs, namespace bindings, etc.
+This is a good time to run a comparison report via the WebSphere Configuration Comparison Tool.
+For more details see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).
+For more details on possible configuration settings in the Resource Environment Providers see the section Resource Environment Providers below.

 12. Import the source server base content into the HCL Portal server in the container.